 We continue driving through the verdant highland countryside to the eastern rainforest of Andasibe National Park, a four-hour drive on a good paved scenic road.
 We begin our exploration of the park with an easy walk inside a small private local community-run reserve for a quick introduction into the wildlife in Andasibe.

-A short 20 minute drive to Analamazaotra to see the Indri and hear their haunting “singing call.”
+We depart at 8am for a walk inside Analamazaotra Special Reserve to see the Indri and hear their haunting “singing call.”
 An easy walk provides a good opportunity to experience the abundant fauna and flora of the eastern rainforest.
-We return to Tana with afternoon .

 Day 15: Excursion to Ambohimanga

 This morning drive 15 mi northeast to Ambohimanga (a fortified royal settlement and UNESCO World Heritage Site).
 Ambohimanga is considered to be the most significant symbol of the cultural identity of the Merina People and most important and best preserved monument of the pre-colonial Kingdom of Madagascar and its precursor, the Kingdom of Imerina.The walled historic village includes residences and burial sites of several key monarchs.
-The sikte, one of the 12 sacred hills of Imerina, is associated with strong feelings of national identity and has maintained its spiritual and sacred character both in ritual practice and the popular imagination for at least four hundred years.
-It remains a place of worship to which pilgrims come from Madagascar and elsewhere.
-Visit the Ambohimanga Palace, classified as a UNESCO world heritage site– the Queen’s palace (under reconstruction), and the old palace of the Prime Minister Rainilaiarivony who married the three Queens.
-Return to Antananarivo for overnight.
+The site, one of the 12 sacred hills of Imerina,remains a place of worship to which pilgrims come from Madagascar and elsewhere.

 Day 16: Depart